 The reason for "abnormal" is that youth is a bizarre practice.

-“Rather than saying that we are unable to mature because of the isolation of our childhood, it is better to say that we have failed totrulymature because of our obsessive pursuit of maturity.”
+“Rather than saying that we are unable to mature because of the isolated childhood, it is better to say that we have failed totrulymature due to our persistent pursuit of maturity.”

-Miss C every time after catching the last subway home, will always feel a brief happiness for her long legs.
+Miss C every time after catching the last subway home, always feels a brief happiness for her long legs.

 For her, who is used to experiencing the morning and evening rush hours, being able to go home at this time is something she is very willing to do and has no need to deliberately avoid;

-She leans against the carriage, her hair a bit messy at this moment, and the makeup that has been washed away by a burst of sweat after running makes her not very eager to touch it up.
+She leans her head against the carriage, her hair a bit messy, and the makeup that has been washed away by a burst of sweat after running makes her not want to touch it up much.

-The train rushes by with a “whoosh”, accompanied by the constant “squeak” sounds from the gaps in the carriage, she slightly closes her eyes, and as her head and body sway with the rhythm of the carriage, she vaguely feels as if a rough big hand is applying just the right amount of force, going up and down, in and out.
+The train rushes by with a “whoosh”, accompanied by the constant “squeaking” sound from the gaps in the carriage, she slightly closes her eyes, and as her head and body sway with the rhythm of the carriage, she vaguely feels as if a rough big hand is using just the right amount of strength to go up and down, in and out on her ~.

 It takes about an hour to go from leaving the office to lying on her bed at home, of course, this is only under the premise that the crowd has dispersed, it is not crowded, and she is rushing home alone at full speed.

-When the subway approaches the terminal station, there will be a period of fluctuation that is slightly more intense than usual, and C will wake up at this time; the crowd will not be crowded, and even the stall selling hand-grabbed pancakes at the subway exit is deserted.
-“If it weren't for rushing back, I would really want to make one for myself.”
+When the subway approaches the terminal station, there will be a period of fluctuation that is slightly more intense than usual, and C will wake up at this time; the crowd will not be crowded, and even the stall selling hand-grabbed pancakes at the subway exit is empty.
+“If it weren't for rushing back, I would really want to have one for myself.”

 In the city where she has lived for six years, the daily commute feels like a zombie searching for breath.